 Phirni is served chilled in clay / mud bowls and garnished with almond Or pistachio flakes.
 Generally eaten post meals as a sweet delight.
 I have been longing to make phirni from a long time and happy finally made them.
 In fact I have made 2 types of phirni one is with rice flour and the other is with whole rice soaked overnight.

-Phirni Recipe details and printable version below:
+Phirni Recipe card below:

 - 500 ml milk